NHSDigital/software-engineering-quality-framework/README.md

 * Signpost useful training resources and examples/blueprints relating to aspects of "good"
 * Provide resources useful for establishment & expansion of an engineering community

+The framework is a companion, rather than an alternative, to the [NHS service standard](https://service-manual.nhs.uk/service-standard).

 The framework consists of:
 * [Engineering principles](principles.md)
 * [Quality assessment tool](assessment.md)